3mdeb/96boards-docs-wiki/Sharing-Internet-connections-over-USB-on-96Boards.md

 ## Bridge the network

-Using the network manager applet on the host we have to create a new connection of ethernet type to be shared with the usb interface; the way the interface is identified is via its MAC address.
+We will use the network manager applet on the host to create a new connection of ethernet type to be shared with the usb interface.
+The way the interface is identified is via its MAC address.

 * Select Edit Connections
 * Select Add to create a new Ethernet connection